jcushman/pdfquery/README.rst

 Data Models
 ===========

-PDFQuery works by loading a PDF with pdfminer.Layout, converting the layout to an etree with lxml.etree, and then applying a pyquery wrapper.
+PDFQuery works by loading a PDF with pdfminer.
+Layout, converting the layout to an etree with lxml.etree, and then applying a pyquery wrapper.
 All three underlying libraries are exposed, so you can use any of their interfaces to get at the data you want.